NT-D/ReactOnAzure/README.md

 - [React](https://reactjs.org/): JavaScript library for building SPA.
 - [Jest](https://jestjs.io/): JavaScript testing framework.
 We use it for testing both React components and other codes.
 - [Enzyme](https://enzymejs.github.io/enzyme/): JavaScript testing utility for react.
 We use it for testing React components.
 This tool make us to write test for custom component easily.
 - [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js): Microsoft Authentication library.
-We can get idToken with this SDK and Azure Active Directly.
-We want to utilize idToken for making secure coneection between backend.
+We can get idToken with this SDK and Azure Active Directory.
+We want to utilize idToken for making secure connection between front-end and back-end.
 - [Microsoft Fluent UI](https://developer.microsoft.com/en-us/fluentui): We can utilize reusable React components made by Microsoft.
 This is used in Office 365 and other Microsoft product.

 ### Tools for token validation